Working Holiday Maker Program

 Belgium, Canada, Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Republic of Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan and the UK.

-Arrangements are also being negotiated with other countries, so check the Department of Home Affairs website for the latest updates.
+Arrangements are regularly negotiated with other countries, so check the Department of Home Affairs website for the latest updates.

 If you wish to stay longer and continue your working holiday, you may be able to apply for a second Working Holiday visa which will allow you to stay for an extra 12 months.

-To be eligible to apply, you must hold or have previously held a Working Holiday (subclass 417) visa, and have completed three months specified work in regional areas of Australia while on your first Working Holiday (subclass 417) visa.
-Check to ensure the work you are undertaking and the regional area of Australia is eligible under the guidelines.
+To be eligible to apply, you must hold or have previously held a Working Holiday (subclass 417 or subclass 462) visa and, in most cases, you must have completed three months of specified work in regional areas of Australia while on your first Working Holiday visa.
+Find out whether this applies to you and check to ensure the work you are undertaking and the regional area of Australia is eligible under the guidelines, as specified work eligibility differs between subclass 417 and subclass 462 visas.

-You can apply for a second Working Holiday visa either while you still have your first Working Holiday visa or at a later date.
-Find out more information about applying for a second Working Holiday visa.
+You can apply for a second Working Holiday Maker visa either while you still have your first visa or at a later date.
+Find out more information about applying for a second Working Holiday visa (Subclass 417) or a second Work and Holiday visa (Subclass 462).

 The Australian Government has strict laws regarding employment of non-citizens and penalties for breaking the law.
 Don’t try to work without the right visa.
 If your Working Holiday visa expires and you have not left Australia or applied for another visa, you could risk being detained and possibly removed.
 You may also not be allowed to return to Australia for a period of time.